slapxxi/slavapavlutin.github.io/_drafts/life/learning/vocabulary-1.md

 > Despite the fact that even the least *affluent* among us are surrounded by material luxuries undreamed of even a few decades ago, and regardless of all the *stupendous* scientific knowledge we can summon at will, people often end up feeling that their lives have been wasted, that instead of being filled with happiness their years were spent in anxiety and boredom.

+> This book contains a *bulk* of what I've learned and taught in three decades of working with writers.

 > It's odd that we never question the *feasibility* of a football team practicing long hours for one game; yet in writing we rarely give oursevles the space for practice.

 > She was filled with *longing* to hear his voice again.

+> Unless you're writing a science fiction novel, there's only one sun and only one horizon. *Therefore*, the definite article is appropriate.

 > The problems are not serious. *Nonetheless*, we need to tackle them soon.

 > *Once* you're deep into it, you wonder what took you so long to finally *settle down* at the desk.
+As soon as she's gone, you can do whatever you want.

+---

+- pass on
+- brim
+- subject
+- counsel
+- pander
+- gravitate
+- skewer
+- squirm
+- juxtapose
+- customary
+- designated
+- watchword
+- arrogance
+- vastness
+- scrim

+> *Pass the book on* to me when you've finished with it.

+> The team were *brimming* with confidence before the game.